twisted/pydoctor/README.rst

   when no terms already contain a wildcard.
 * Link recognized constructors in class page.
 * Ensure that explicit annotation are honored when there are multiple declarations of the same name.
-* Check in super classes or implemented inferfaces for attributes type hints before trying to infer the type from it's ast value.

 pydoctor 22.9.1
 ^^^^^^^^^^^^^^^